 Kheer (Chawal ki Kheer) is a popular rice pudding dessert made in most Indian and Pakistani homes.
-The beauty of Kheer is that it just requires a few basic pantry staples such as rice, milk and sugar and some dry fruits, yet it tastes so rich and delicious.
-It’s perfect for festivities such as Eid and Diwali.
-While kheer is traditionally slow cooked for hours on low heat, I’ve discovered a shortcut method to make it in about an hour or so, without having to compromise on the flavor!
+The beauty of this dessert is that it just requires a few basic pantry staples such as rice, milk and sugar and some dry fruits, yet it tastes so rich and delicious.
+It's perfect for festivities such as Eid and Diwali.
+While it is traditionally slow cooked for hours on low heat, I've discovered a shortcut method to make it in about an hour or so, without having to compromise on the flavor!

-So I’m back with another delicious Pakistani dessert, Kheer, which is pretty much made in all homes in Pakistan and India.
+So I’m back with another delicious Pakistani dessert, which is pretty much made in all homes in Pakistan and India.